Research

 When research becomes the safe next step

 On the surface, it sounds responsible.
-Thoughtful, even.
-If there’s uncertainty, the instinct is to go and gather more information, speak to more users, validate assumptions, and reduce risk before making a call.
+If there's uncertainty, gather more information, speak to more users, validate assumptions, and reduce risk before making a call.
+But in my experience, that's not always what's actually happening.

 More research is often positioned as the responsible next step, even when the real issue is that no one wants to make the call.